One thing that causes a lot of confusion amongst trainees – especially beginner trainees – is how much time they should take off between workouts.

 Is anyone going to shorten the frequency they train at by 2 or 4 or 6 hours and try to lift every 46, 44 or 42 hours instead of every 48?
 No, that would be impractical.

 It just doesn't make any sense to try and implement.
 Eventually, you'd end up waking yourself up in the middle of the night to train, which would disrupt sleep, and lower any advantage you were getting by training at a slightly higher frequency.

 It's far more practical to think of training in daily cycles, not exact hours.
 And my recommendations have always already accounted for this by using approximately 48-72 hours, not exactly 48 hours, or exactly 72 hours.
-It's more like wait until tomorrow, wait a day, or wait 2 days before you repeat a workout.
+It's more like waiting until tomorrow, waiting a day, or waiting 2 days before you repeat a workout.

 If you train at 6 pm on Monday and have to get your lift in again at noon on Wednesday that's not a deal breaker.
 You won't need to skip that lift because it's happening 42 hours later, and not exactly 48.
 There is no magic switch that happens exactly at 48 hours, other than it's a nice easy number for researchers to work with.

 Remember fatigue is complicated and accumulative (especially CNS fatigue).